-You wake up, grab a cup of coffee, and head to class.
-Then, you remember you also have an exam.
+You wake up, grab a cup of coffee, and head to work.
+Then, you remember you haven’t completed an important task.
 But you also have a birthday party, a date, and a work meeting coming up.
-You may have to stay up really late to fit it all in – maybe pull an all nighter or two.
+You may have to stay up really late to fit it all in – and maybe pull an all-nighter or two.

 After a few cups of caffeine you may think you can power through all of this.
 But surely you’ve felt the downsides to that approach – jitters, headaches, anxiety.

-You may think it’s worth it to stay up a few more hours to cram the material, so you can learn more before an exam.
+You may think it’s worth it to stay up a few more hours to cram everything in, so you don’t have to take anything off your plate.

 So what’s the evidence?
 And how can we leverage sleep for success?

 Is an all-nighter worth it?

 If you’re staying up to be productive, you may be doing more harm than help for your performance.
 An all nighter can be counterproductive to your success, mental health, and physical well being.
 Worst of all, all-nighters greatly increase your risk of burnout.

 Cognitive and memory issues

 Sleep is essential for memory retention, so you’ll actually remember less on less sleep.
 In fact, studies have found that increasing one’s deep sleep improved memory retention.